 If there is a violation of the performance threshold for the Total duration of all events, a solid red line appears above the All events stacked graph for the duration of the problem; the threshold appears as a dotted red line.
 A solid red line also appears for locations violating the threshold and a link to the problem overview page.

-For a violation of an event-specific thresholds, only location graphs indicate violation.
-The Synthetic events and actions card highlights the events in violation, their duration, and the thresholds involved.
+For a violation of an event-specific thresholds, the Synthetic events and actions card highlights the events in violation, their duration, and the thresholds involved.